-So how do set yourself up to THRIVE in the new era?
+So how do set yourself up to thrive in the Purpose Economy?

-To adequately prepare yourself for the Purpose Economy, it’s essential that you take the time to do some deep self-reflection and take stock of your biggest asset – YOU.
-Ask yourself the following questions:
+To prepare yourself for the Purpose Economy, it’s essential that you take the time to do some self-reflection and ask yourself the following questions:

 - What do I actually care about enough to want to dedicate my time, energy and resources to it? #passion

-- How can I make a positive difference and make an abundant, reliable income? #financialabundance
+- How can I make a positive difference and make great money doing it? #profit

-Getting clear on your PURPOSE is an essential step to thriving in our society going forward.
-If you need help answering any of these questions, be sure to get your copy of my FREE E-Book PATHFINDING – HOW TO FIND YOUR UNIQUE PATH AND PURPOSE.
+Getting clear on your purpose is an essential step to thriving in our society going forward.
+If you need help answering any of these questions, get your FREE copy of my E-Book Pathfinding: How to Find Your Inspired Professional Path & Purpose.